BAIA-15/observability-hub2/README.md

 * ServiceNow integration - SaaS instances to connect
 * Production readiness
 * elastic users login in to on-permise and SaaS - should be seamless
+* Integrate PMX 4 GNP accounts - will use Elastic for logs and Dynatrace for metrics

 * Testing in Obserability Hub accounts
   * IAM permissions